jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     TypeError: duration() got an unexpected keyword argument 'wake_time'

-  because the name is not in the :ref:`function's<functions>` signature.
+  because the name is not in the :ref:`function's<functions>` definition.
 I add it with a default value of :ref:`None`

   .. code-block:: python